ros-box/a2d2_to_ros/FAQ.md

 ## General

 1. Are all timestamps Unix Epoch time with microsecond units?
+(Mentar says they are, but the tutorial says they are TAI)
 1. What is the precision of real-valued data (e.g., 32-bit, 64-bit, etc.)?
 1. Are the labeled data a subset of the unlabeled data, or are they different sets?